alexnakov/Breakout/README.txt

 Status of the project:

 Complete, the interviewer may review this as my work.
-The 'main' branch is the branch the interviewer should review and discuss with me in my upcoming interview.

-I will create another branch called 'Additional Fixtures' where I will attempt to optimise some of the code and look for possible improvements to be made in the logic.
-If I do make significant improvements, I will discuss them briefly in my upcoming interview.
+I will no longer make changes to my code.

+I have made huge improvements in the last 24 hours so I decided it is suitable to merge branches.

 To run the code:
 1. copy the code and Assets from the main branch
 2. ensure pygame is installed
 3. run the main.py file using python 3

-Thanks for reading this
+Thanks for taking the time to review my code.